cmmr/rbiom/joss/paper.md

 rbiom has managed these improvements by implementing many central algorithms in C and ensuring full utilization of multi-CPU core systems.
 This brings the speed of rbiom in line with compiled tools such as mothur and QIIME2.

-### Usability

-`rbiom` can import data from a variety of sources - BIOM files, R data frames, phyloseq objects, and more.
-It can export to all these formats as well.

-Pre-built binaries are available from CRAN and Anaconda, making installation easy on Windows, MacOS, and Linux.
-As much effort has been put into documentation as the code itself.
-Users will find that all functions are clearly documented with examples.

-These programs offer a plethora of features and are fast even on large datasets, however, they come with a steep learning curve that may be discouraging to new users.
-Additionally, as command-line programs, it is cumbersome to interact with them from R.

-`rbiom` sets itself apart from in two ways.
-First, it uses compiled C code to speed up calculations, thereby enabling processing of much larger datasets.